-This map is meant to encourage this sort of reading.
-Here, we share resources related to American Studies at Vanderbilt, and in Nashville more broadly: student and faculty research, community resources, and records of journeys of exploration into the city.
-Wherever possible, we include audio resources and suggest possible routes so that you can experience guided tours led by local experts – but we also encourage you to explore at random, to seek connections, to look for the points that are not yet on this map and help us to fill in more stories from our city.
+The first map below presents resources related to American Studies at Vanderbilt and to Nashville more broadly, including student and faculty research, community resources, and records of journeys of exploration into the city.
+Wherever possible, we include audio resources and suggest possible routes so that you can experience guided tours led by local experts, but we also encourage you to explore at random, to seek connections, to look for the points that are not yet on this map and help us to fill in more stories from our city.

 How to read the map.
 Each color represents a different theme across the city.
 Stars are sites with audio guides.
 Lines show the routes of past American Studies city walks and other outings.

 Blue – cities and neighborhoods are always changing.
 Explore issues of segregation, urban renewal, displacement, gentrification, and more.